Pre- and Post-Program

 Orientation will cover topics such as:

-Let’s talk about what these cultural transitions mean so that you can be prepared if you encounter them during your study abroad program.
+Let’s talk about what these cultural transitions mean so that you can be prepared if you encounter them during your study abroad or away program.

 Culture Surprise: This typically happens early on in your study abroad experience when you become aware of new, exciting differences in the culture.
 Although this can be energizing at first, it can lead to overstimulation and fatigue.